LBU-OOP/OOPtutorials/ClassesAndObjects.md

     }
 }
 ```
+Notice that this class doesn't even define any instance data.
+All it does is provide a roll() method.
+When this calls it produces a new value and returns it.
+As it stands this class does not allow you to look at it again.
+To do that you would have to add an attribute to represent its value and and way of reading it (but ytou wuldn't provide a setter because that would be like picking up a dice and putting it down as a set face and you just don't do that with a dice).

 The `Dice` class uses the `Random` class from `java.util` to generate a random dice roll, demonstrating how we can combine built-in Java classes with our own custom classes.
 We don't need to set it or get it, we just need the behaviour method roll() which does both setting and getting.